micmejia/bible-dump/NKJV/Mark/Mark 12.md

 Therefore, in the resurrection, when they rise, whose wife will she be?
 For all seven had her as wife."

 ###### 24
-Jesus answered and said to them, "Are you not therefore [^g]mistaken, because you do not know the Scriptures nor the power of God?
+Jesus answered and said to them, "Are you not therefore mistaken, because you do not know the Scriptures nor the power of God?

 ###### 25
 For when they rise from the dead, they neither marry nor are given in marriage, but are like angels in heaven.